apple/swift-migration-guide/Guide.docc/DataRaceSafety.md

 Data isolation, be it static or dynamic, allows the compiler to guarantee Swift code you write is free of data races.

+> Note: For more information about using dynamic isolation, see <doc:IncrementalAdoption#Dynamic-Isolation>

 ### Isolation Domains

 Data isolation is the _mechanism_ used to protect shared mutable state.